sigasi/sigasi_insights/content/manual/rules/verilog_case.md

 ## Default clause has to be the last item in a case statement

-The `default` clause should be at the end, after all other options (rule 15).
+The `default` clause should be at the end after all the other options (rule 15).
 Sigasi Studio flags a warning if that is not the case.

 <pre>module badcode(input clk);
     typedef enum {INIT, IDLE, START, READY} t_state;